Organization of Islamic Cooperation

 - Member States shall uphold and promote, at the national and international levels, good governance, democracy, human rights and fundamental freedoms, and the rule of law;

 Historically, the greatest challenge facing the OIC is its ability to establish a consensus among its members.
 The OIC’s existence is based on the idea that there is a commonality among its members that is stronger than any difference: Islam.
 However, there are numerous other important differences among member states, from language and culture, to political history and geographical location.
 Depending on a member state’s location, for instance, regional issues like Kashmir, Palestine, or joining the European Union have greater importance.
-Even history divides member states: Some members are former colonial empires, while others are former colonies.
+Even history divides member states: Some members look back to former colonial empires, while others are former colonies.
 OIC membership has been particularly divided in the past ten years with regard to the Sunni and Shi’a split among Muslims.
 Accordingly, the OIC’s credibility and potency remain limited, as most member states are members of other regional organizations thought to be more of a priority than the OIC.
-In addition, the OIC’s does not have a very extensive record of accomplishments.
+In addition, the OIC does not have an extensive record of accomplishments.